EJM143/WebDev.CreativeProject1/README.md

 ## External Requirements
 * Your project must include the following 3 files (you may choose to include more):
-  * A completed `about.html` (do not change this file name) following instructions in the source code.
-You _may_ add to the HTML in this file if you wish - this structure is included to get you started.
-However, please do not delete any of the provided html.
+  * A completed about.html (do not change this file name) following instructions in the source code.
+You may add to the HTML in this file if you wish - this structure is included to get you started.
+You may just scrap the entire HTML file and start from scratch.
   * One other `.html` file (you can choose the filename) that is linked from `about.html` with an `<a>` tag.
   * A `styles.css` file.
 * You must link `styles.css` to both `about.html` and your other HTML page to style your website with a consistent look and feel.
 You may add a second `.css` file to either page to factor out styles that are not shared by both pages (you can add a second CSS file with an additional `<link>` tag in the HTML `<head>`).